RickyL-2000/ZJUI-lib/PHYSICS/3_Rotational_Dynamics/Angular_Momentum.md

 > $$ L_{Total} = I_{Total} \omega $$

-Pay attention to the direction of the angular momentum.
+*Pay attention to the direction of the angular momentum* !

 ### 2. Solid Objects